SandeepAswathnarayana/self-driving-car-engineer-nd/CarND-Behavioral-Cloning-P3/README.md

 ![nvidia.png](img/nvidia.png)

 I used 'elu' activation function to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer.
 Dropout layers are also included to prevent overfitting as this model is trained only using the Track 1 data.

+## Udacity Self-Driving Car Simulator
+The [Udacity Self-Driving Car Simulator](https://github.com/udacity/self-driving-car-sim) allows to record simualted front and side cameras of the car together with the control data like steering angle, speed, throttle, etc during the training mode.
+In thesutonomous mode it enables the computer to control the car via event based communication.

 ## Dataset
 Training data was chosen to keep the vehicle driving on the road.
 I used the Udacity sample dataset which is a combination of center lane driving, and recovery driving (i.e. recovering the car to the center of the road when it is off to the edges).